Lynn Bari: Personal life

-Bari was a Republican who supported Dwight Eisenhower during the 1952 presidential election.

-In Foxy Lady (2010), an authorized biography by film historian Jeff Gordon written from interviews shortly before her death, Bari suggested that, despite a 35-year career with over 166 film and television roles, a more promising career was sabotaged by unresolved problems with her domineering, alcoholic mother and her three marriages.
+In Foxy Lady (2010), an authorized biography by film historian Jeff Gordon written from interviews conducted shortly before her death, Bari suggested that, despite a 35-year career with over 166 film and television roles, a more promising career was sabotaged by unresolved problems with her domineering, alcoholic mother and her three marriages.

-Bari was married to agent Walter Kane, producer Sid Luft, and psychiatrist Dr. Nathan Rickles.
+Bari was married to agent Walter Kane, producer Sidney Luft, and psychiatrist Dr. Nathan Rickles.
 Bari and Luft married November 28, 1943.
 They divorced December 26, 1950.
 She and Rickles wed August 30, 1955; they divorced in 1972.
-Bari's first child, a daughter with Luft, was born August 7, 1945 in St. John's Hospital in Santa Monica, California, but died the next day.
+Bari's first child, a daughter with Luft, was born August 7, 1945, in St. John's Hospital in Santa Monica, California, but died the next day.
 Two years later, she had a son, John Michael Luft (b.
 1948).
 John Michael was the subject of "a bitter custody battle" between Luft and Bari.
 A judge in Los Angeles ruled in Bari's favor in November 1958, ruling that the Luft household "was an improper place in which to rear the boy."

 After retiring from acting in the 1970s, Bari moved to Santa Barbara, California.
 In her last years, she suffered increasing problems with arthritis.

 Death

-On November 20, 1989, Bari was found dead in her home of an apparent heart attack.
+On November 20, 1989, Bari was found dead in her home in Santa Monica, California, of an apparent heart attack.
 She was cremated and her ashes scattered at sea.